-I belong to a fabulous celebrant association called: Civil Celebrants Network CCN and recently I wrote a blog post for our association blog all about where wedding anniversary symbols originated.
+I belong to a fabulous celebrant association called: The Celebrants Network and recently I wrote a blog post for our association blog all about where wedding anniversary symbols originated.
 I found it so interesting that I wanted to share it here with you as well.

 Have you ever wondered about what wedding anniversary symbols are all about?